containerd/runwasi/crates/containerd-shim-wasmtime/README.md

 This can be very useful on the Wasm-first platforms to allow instance-per-request isolation:

-> Eeach Wasm instance serves only one HTTP request, and then goes away.
+> Each Wasm instance serves only one HTTP request, and then goes away.
 This is fantastic for security and bug
 > mitigation: the blast radius of an exploit or guest-runtime bug is only a single request, and can never see the data
 > from other users of the platform or even other requests by the same user.
 [3]